cjvillar/FlaskRsidCatalog/README.md

 # To do:
 1. fix aethstetic.
-2. fix actions
+2. fix actions by adjusting linter
-3. Add scripts folder for python scripts.
 4. add more documentation
 5. add functionality